-On top of wearing the Theradome Laser Helmet twice-a-week, you can also minimize pregnancy hair loss by caring for your hair the right way.
-Avoid harsh chemicals, tight hairstyles and heating accessories, and eat foods high in flavonoids and antioxidants to protect your hair follicles.
-Under the guidance of a physician, you can also supplement your diet with biotin, zinc, selenium, along with vitamins C, E, and complex B.
+On top of wearing the Theradome Laser Helmet twice a week, you can also minimize hair loss by caring for your hair the right way.
+Avoid harsh chemicals, tight hairstyles, and heating accessories, and eat foods high in flavonoids and antioxidants to protect your hair follicles.
+Under the guidance of a physician, you can also supplement your diet with biotin, zinc, and selenium, along with vitamins C, E, and complex B.

 So if you’re planning to start a new family, remember that the Theradome hair helmet can restore your hair and give you thicker, luxurious locks much more quickly after you give birth.
 And don’t forget that you can strengthen your gorgeous mane and prevent excess shedding by wearing your Theradome Laser Helmet before you get pregnant!

 When does your hair stop falling out during pregnancy?

 Postpartum hair loss is a common occurrence due to hormonal changes.
 Most women experience such kind of hair shedding during the postpartum period, typically starting around 3 to 6 months after giving birth.
 This shedding is due to an abrupt decrease in estrogen levels after childbirth, which can cause hair to move from the growing (anagen) phase to the resting (telogen) phase more quickly than usual.

 However, this kind of hair loss is usually temporary, and normal hair growth patterns should return within 6 to 12 months postpartum.

 No, hair loss is not a typical sign of pregnancy.
 Hormonal changes during pregnancy can actually lead to thicker hair.
 However, some women experience temporary hair shedding after giving birth, known as postpartum hair loss.